zeromev/zeromev.github.io/technical.md

 # extractor service

-The extractor service is designed to run locally on Ethereum nodes which it connects to via both RPC and Websockets.
+The extractor service is designed to run locally on full Ethereum nodes which it connects to via both RPC and Websockets.

 As soon as a pending transaction is seen for the first time through the websocket subscription, it is timestamped and recorded in a centralized database along with the location id of the server.